 New & under-used shrubs

-Fernleaf alder is a lovely, deciduous shrub with lacy foliage that grows up to ten feet tall.
+Fernleaf alder, Rhamnus frangula 'Asplenifolia', is a lovely, deciduous shrub with lacy foliage that grows up to ten feet tall.

-There are several varieties of boxwood, such as Vardar Valley, Balkan and Korean, that can add winter texture, color and form.
+There are several varieties of boxwood, such as Vardar Valley, Balkan and Korean, which can add winter texture, color and form to your landscape.

-The Allegheny viburnum is a tall, coarse shrub with large, dull, green leaves.
+The Allegheny viburnum, Viburnum x rhytidophylloides 'Alleghany', is a tall, coarse shrub with large, dull, green leaves.
 It blooms in spring with off-white flowers, is semi-deciduous, grows to over ten feet tall and has red fruit that turns black later in the season.

-The silver butterfly bush is a beautiful deciduous spring-flowering shrub that has lightly fragrant lilac purple blooms and grows to about ten feet tall.
+The silver butterfly bush, Buddleia alternifolia 'Argentea', is a beautiful deciduous spring-flowering shrub that has lightly fragrant lilac purple blooms and grows to about ten feet tall.

-The blueleaf honeysuckle is an open, spreading shrub that grows to ten feet.
+The blueleaf honeysuckle, Lonicera korolkowii, is an open, spreading shrub that grows to ten feet.
 It has bluish leaves and pinkish flowers in the spring.

-Nanking cherry is a very tough, deciduous shrub that grows to eight feet.
-It is deciduous, has pink, plum-like flowers in spring followed by red fruit in midsummer that is attractive to birds.
+Nanking cherry, Prunus tomentosa, is a very tough, deciduous shrub that grows to eight feet.
+It has pink, plum-like flowers in spring followed by red fruit in midsummer that is attractive to birds.
 In the fall, it adds yellow to your yard's color palate.

 Many of these shrubs will add variety and visual interest to your landscape year-round, and with normal care will survive our unpredictable Colorado weather.